The Serotonin Power Diet

 Lessons from the Cases

-1) carbs with fat take longer to digest--don't delay the brain's serotonin production, which you should not do
+1) carbs with fat take longer to digest--these will delay the brain's serotonin production, which you should not do

 2) antidepressants seem to put a higher demand on the brain's serotonin, even though they are designed to prolong the presence of serotonin in the body's system